[Ed: All 7 animal alphabet songs can be found here: AlphabetAnimalSongsBundle]

 Be sure to have them sing along.
 Remember, children learn music through singing.

-If you missed the other songs in this series, click on the links to read about E is for Elephant, The Doughnut Mystery, Pat the Cat’s Patting Song, G is For Giraffe, Alligator, Alligator, All You Play is A, and Frogs in Flip Flops.
+If you missed the other songs in this series, be sure to check out E is for Elephant, The Doughnut Mystery, Pat the Cat’s Patting Song, G is For Giraffe, Alligator, Alligator, All You Play is A, and Frogs in Flip Flops.

 The baseball bear is a character you can discuss with your student.
 How does he find time to play piano and baseball?
 When does he practice?
 Does he use a “bear paw” to have a good hand position?
 Can your student tell a story about the Baseball Bear?